-One of the Company's important competitive advantages is its strong wood supply position in several key regions of Canada and the United States.
-During the financial year ended December 31, 2007, the Company also obtained some of its pole raw material requirements from its own cutting licenses.
-The remainder of the Company's raw material requirements was sourced through agreements with private woodland owners and through purchases of timber on the open market.
+One of the Company's important advantages is its strong wood supply position in key regions of Canada and the United States.
+During the financial year ended December 31, 2008, the Company obtained its raw material requirements for utility poles from its own timber harvesting licenses (forest licenses, timber quota and Contrats d'approvisionnement et d'aménagement forestier ("CAAFs")), state timber sales, private woodland owners and through purchases of timber on the open market.
+Wood supply for railway ties and timbers are purchased from hundreds of sawmills in various regions throughout Canada and the United States.